Award categories

 Entrants will be assessed based on:

-• Aims: Evidence that the initiative is clearly linked to the University’s strategic framework for social responsibility.
+• Aims: Evidence that the initiative is clearly linked to the University’s social responsibility priorities.

-• Innovation: Demonstrable evidence of how the process, initiative or activity has innovated a new way to support social responsibility.
+• Innovation: Demonstrable evidence of how the process, initiative or activity has innovated a new way to support and advance social responsibility.

 • Impact: Evidence of impact of the process, initiative or activity.